Turn sound ON to hear samples.

 Individual MP3's, we ask .09 cents per download.

 Performance fees for BARS, CONCERTS, WEDDINGS, SCHOOL BANDS, etc. are $25 per LEAD SHEET (Whole Tune.)
-If you are a name touring artist with a LABEL, MANAGER, AGENT - these fees do not apply.
+If you are a name touring artist UNDER MANAGEMENT - these fees do not apply.

 You can find the song "LADY BEYETTE" here.